seorgiy/dungeon-dj/README.md

 ## More fun

-Actually I made it for use with custom keyboard so you may also like this idea.
-Using some [VIA](https://www.caniusevia.com/) or [Vial](https://get.vial.today/) you can become the real Dungeon DJ.
+Actually I made it for my custom keyboard so you may also like this idea.
+With some [VIA](https://www.caniusevia.com/) or [Vial](https://get.vial.today/) you can become the real Dungeon DJ.
 Personally, I use DOIO KB16-01:

 ![image](https://user-images.githubusercontent.com/44596276/232434304-dbe02390-e56d-4983-bab5-0b2229a4dff7.png)